ArhanChaudhary/qter/media/paper/paper.typ

     content((rel: "A.mid", to: (-0.3, -0.1)), anchor: "east", stroke: white, [#set text(1.5em); +2])
 }))

 This should make logical sense.
-If you apply $R$ twice, the corners don't get twisted, which you can see in the figure.
+We already know that if you apply $R$ twice, the corners don't get twisted, and that can be seen in the figure as well.
 If you perform $R$ twice, each corner will get a $+1$ twist and a $+2$ twist, which sums to three, except that three wraps around to zero.

 From here, we can prove that for _any_ cube position, if you sum the orientations of all of the corners, you get zero.
 Any quarter turn about $R$, $F$, $L$, and $B$ adds a total of $1 + 2 + 1 + 2 = 6$ twists to the corners, which wraps around to zero.
 Therefore, moves cannot change the total orientation sum so it always remains zero.
 This shows why a single corner twist is unsolvable on the Rubik's Cube: